 Greens, 41-43 Lapwing Lane, West Didsbury, M20 2NT

 One of Manchester’s most notorious sons warbled about meat being murder, so it would be remiss of us to exclude a rabbit food (JOKE!) establishment.
 To be fair, as we must, Greens would make our shortlist anyway.
-Vegetarian food or not, this West Didsbury institution (it celebrated its silver jubilee this year – get out the bunting!) is always worth checking out.
+Vegetarian food or not, this West Didsbury institution (nearly three decades of feedin’) is always worth checking out.
 Owned by TV chef and bloody nice bloke Simon Rimmer, Greens makes a virtue of its magpie cuisine, unapologetically borrowing from flavoursome cooking all over the world.
 Certainly one for those men wishing to display a sensitive side.

 Mughli, 30 Wilmslow Road, Rusholme, M14 5TQ